CrypticT1tan/iss-locator/README.md

 ```

 On the map you will see a red marker labeled "ISS".
 That is the current position of the International Space Station.
-In the textbox above the map, enter a city/state/province/country/address.
-A blue marker will show up at the location you specified.

 When you are done using the program, you can deactivate the virtual environment with this command:
 ```bash